 On a similar note, employees at small organisations are more likely to act maliciously – purposely using information in a way that’s detrimental to the organisation.

 One reason for this is that smaller organisations are less likely to have monitoring tools to catch them in the act.
 For example, they might not have access controls installed, which would limit the amount of information that an employee could view.

-Without it, any member of staff who wanted to steal sensitive information (perhaps with the intention of selling it on the dark web) could do so, and the organisation would be unable to tell who was responsible.
+Without it, any member of staff could steal sensitive information (perhaps with the intention of selling it on the dark web), and the organisation would be unable to tell who was responsible.